Travel to Fairbanks, Alaska

 You’ll depart early for what will hopefully be more stunning views of Denali and great wildlife experiences traversing back through the park.
-You’ll travel south to Anchorage through fertile Matanuska Valley farmlands and make a stop at Denali State Park for a chance to photograph the south side of the Alaska Range and Denali from a distance.
-After checking in the hotel, you’ll have a bit of time to explore downtown Anchorage and enjoy dinner on your own this evening.
+Travel south to Anchorage through fertile Matanuska Valley farmlands and make a stop at Denali State Park for a chance to photograph the south side of the Alaska Range and Denali from a distance.
+After checking into the hotel, you’ll have a bit of time to explore downtown Anchorage and enjoy dinner on your own this evening.

-Continue on our Cruise Prince William Sound safari or fly home.
+Continue on our Cruise Prince William Sound tour or fly home.

 Experience the Crown Jewel of the North, Denali National Park, from a private, custom-designed Sprinter van.